-The fund may use derivative instruments (including OTC derivatives) as part of the fund's investment focus.
-However, the use of derivatives is of such a nature that it is only expected to have a marginal impact on the fund's risk profile.
+The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
 The underlying assets to derivative instruments may consist of or be related to

 - such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),

-- a financial index,
+- · financial indices,

 - · interest rates,

 - · exchange rates, or

 - · foreign currencies.